-Because we want to produce pdf the most natural starting point was the popular pdfT_EX program.
+Because we want to produce pdf the most natural starting point was the popular $pdfT_EX$ program.
 We inherit the stable features, dropped most of the experimental code and promoted some functionality to core LuaT_EX functionality which in turn triggered renaming primitives.
-However, as the backend was dropped, not that much from pdfT_EX is present any more.
-Basically all we now inherit from pdfT_EX is expansion and protrusion but even that has been adapted.
-So don't expect LuaMetaT_FX to be compatible.
+However, as the backend was dropped, not that much from $pdfT_EX$ is present any more.
+Basically all we now inherit from $pdfT_EX$ is expansion and protrusion but even that has been adapted.
+So don't expect LuaMetaT_EX to be compatible.

 - The experimental primitives \ifabsnum and \ifabsdim have been promoted to core primitives. - The primitives \ifincsname, \expanded and \quitvmode have become core primitives. - As the hz (expansion) and protrusion mechanism are part of the core the related primitives \lpcode, \rpcode, \efcode, \leftmarginkern, \rightmarginkern are promoted to core primitives.
-The two commands \protrudechars and \adjustspacing control these processes. - In LuaMetaT_EX three extra primitives can be used to overload the font specific settings: \adjustspacingstep (max: 100), \adjustspacingstretch (max: 1000) and \adjustspacingshrink (max: 500). - The hz optimization code has been partially redone so that we no longer need to create extra font instances.
+The two commands \protrudechars and \adjustspacing control these processes.
+The protrusion and kern related primitives are now dimensions while expansion is still one of these 1000 based scales. - In LuaMetaT_EX three extra primitives can be used to overload the font specific settings: \adjustspacingstep (max: 100), \adjustspacingstretch (max: 1000) and \adjustspacingshrink (max: 500). - The hz optimization code has been partially redone so that we no longer need to create extra font instances.
 The front- and backend have been decoupled and the glyph and kern nodes carry the used values.
-In LuaTEX that made a more efficient generation of pdf code possible.
+In $LuaT_EX$ that made a more efficient generation of pdf code possible.

 It also resulted in much cleaner code.
 The backend code is gone, but of course the information is still carried around.